North Rhine-Westphalia: Demographics

-North Rhine-Westphalia has a population of approximately 18.1 million inhabitants (more than the entire former East Germany, and slightly more than the Netherlands) and is centred around the polycentric Rhine-Ruhr metropolitan region, which includes the industrial Ruhr region with the largest city of Dortmund and the Rhenish cities of Bonn, Cologne and Düsseldorf.
+North Rhine-Westphalia has a population of approximately 18.1 million inhabitants and is centred around the polycentric Rhine-Ruhr metropolitan region, which includes the industrial Ruhr region with the largest city of Dortmund and the Rhenish cities of Bonn, Cologne and Düsseldorf.
 30 of the 80 largest cities in Germany are located within North Rhine-Westphalia.
 The state's capital is Düsseldorf; the state's largest city is Cologne.
 In 2022, there were 164,496 births and 234,176 deaths.